Édouard Ménétries: Expedition to the Caucasus

-In Russia his first and longest trip in 1829–1830 was to the Caucasus, which was not pacified yet.
+In Russia, his first and longest trip in 1829–1830 was to the Caucasus, which was not pacified yet.
 That academic expedition was organized on the initiative of General Emmanuel, member of the Academy, who was the army commander in the Caucasus.
 The expedition included physicist A.Ya.
 Kupfer, geographer E.F.
 Lents and botanist K.A.
 Meyer.
 Menetries was in charge of the zoological part.
 Through Moscow, Rostov, and Stavropol participants of the expedition arrived at the fortification Kamennyi Most on the Malka River, where the staff of General Emmanuel was situated.

 Emmanuel with his son and several more people joined them.
 Under the protection of 650 soldiers, 350 Cossacks and two cannons, the party moved to Elbrus and made a camp at the foot of the mountain.
-On 9(21) July two days of climbing of Elbrus were undertaken.
+On 9 (21) July two days of climbing of Elbrus were undertaken.
 On the first day the explorers reached the boundary of eternal snow and spent the night there.
 On the second day they started storming the peak.

 They did not succeed in climbing it.
-When they reached an altitude of 4700 m the sun had risen and the snow cover partly melted, which made further expedition impossible.
+When they reached an altitude of 4,700 meters, the sun had risen and the snow cover partly melted, which made further expedition impossible.
 Only one guide, Kabardian Kilar Khashirov, reached the peak.
 Then for one month the expedition examined the Elbrus area, collecting great quantities of scientific material.
 Afterwards they returned to Pyatigorsk.
 There the participants received academic instruction according to which Lenz, Meier, and Menetries were to continue their trip for studying the Caspian coast up to the Persian boundary.